 In rabbits, moderate areas of slight corneal clouding and severe to moderate conjunctivitis were observed in both washed and unwashed eyes following treatment with technical metsulfuron methyl.
-The unwashed eyes were normal in 3 days and the washed eyes in 14 days (112).
+The unwashed eyes were

 Elimination of metsulfuron methyl in the rat is rapid, with 91% of a radioactive dose excreted over 96 hours (9).
 The routes of elimination were not specified within the report.